Talu96/Exploring-ILASP-through-logic-puzzles-modelling/README.md

 # Exploring-ILASP-through-logic-puzzles-modelling
+This repository contains the whole source code described in paper _**Exploring ILASP through logic puzzles modelling**_ that will be presented at _CILC 2023_ in Udine.
+In each directory you will find two files _IlaspSolver.las_ and _AspSolver.lp_.
+We run ilasp version 2.

 ## ILASP
 ILASP (Inductive Learning of Answer Set Programs) is a logic-based machine learning system.
 It makes use of existing knowledge base, containing anything known before the learning starts or even previously